dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 [!code-csharp[](integration-tests/samples/3.x/IntegrationTestsSample/tests/RazorPagesProject.Tests/Helpers/Utilities.cs?name=snippet1)]

 The SUT's database context is registered in its `Startup.ConfigureServices` method.
-The test app's `builder.ConfigureServices` callback is executed *after* the app's `Startup.ConfigureServices` code is executed.
-To use a different database for the tests, the app's database context must be replaced in `builder.ConfigureServices`.
+The test app's `builder.ConfigureServices` callback is executed *before* the app's `Startup.ConfigureServices` code is executed, whereas the test app's `builder.ConfigureTestServices` callback is executed *after*.
+To use a different database for the tests, the app's database context must be replaced in `builder.ConfigureTestServices`.
 For more information, see the [Customize WebApplicationFactory](#customize-webapplicationfactory) section.

 ::: moniker-end